Make new friendships, learn new skills, and discover strengths you never knew you had.

 Pack 396 delivers the Cub Scouts program to boys and girls ages 5–10 in Brownsburg, Indiana.

 Your child will be a member of a den — a small group of kids of the same grade/age.
-Dens meet together to complete age-appropriate adventures.
+Dens meet together to complete fun and age-appropriate Adventures.
 Dens advance through the Cub Scout ranks as they grow.

 Scouting works in preparing youth for life in a world beyond school and sports.
 The ideals that Scouting teaches are timeless and help kids to build confidence and character.
 For more info, read The Scouting Edge: A Study of Ethics and Character in America.